El/La Para TransLatinas: Foundation

 El/La Para TransLatinas emerged in 2006 after the closure of Proyecto ContraSIDA por Vida and has since then continued their work in accordance with their mission statement of "[building] a world where translatinas feel they deserve to protect, love and develop themselves.
 By building this base, we support each other in protecting ourselves against violence, abuse and illness."
 Initially, El/La Para TransLatinas started as an HIV prevention organization for the LGBT community.
 Marcia Ochoa, Alexandra Rodriguez de Ruiz, and Isa Noyola are credited as the founders of El/La Para TransLatinas.
-As of May 2019, the interim executive director is Maritza Penagos.
+As of June 2026, the executive director is Nicole Santamaría, the first trans person on this position.

 Financial struggles

 In 2009, El/La Para TransLatinas was severely underfunded as they had lost much of their government funding because the city of San Francisco instead began allocating El/La's money towards Instituto Familiar de la Raza Inc. They eventually found a way to receive the funding back, but ran into financial problems in 2013.
 El/La was seeking an additional $80,000 from the city of San Francisco, "in order to hire a full-time case manager and expand the work it is doing around the domestic violence that trans Latinas experience."
 However, later that year they won a grant of $200,000 from the San Francisco Human Rights Commission.